Some properties of small perturbations against a stationary solution of the nonlinear Schrodinger equation: Integrals of motion of the perturbations

-Note that if $f(\vec x)\equiv\textrm{const}$, then the time-dependent terms in equations \eqref{chargesuper} and \eqref{momentumsuper} may vanish even if the equation of motion for the perturbations is linear (i.e., if there are no terms with $\chi_{\pm,n}$, $\psi_{\pm,n}$, $\varrho_{\pm,nk}$ and $\theta_{\pm,nk}$ in equations \eqref{chargesuper} and \eqref{momentumsuper}).
+Note that if $f(\vec x)\equiv\textrm{const}$ (the case of a condensate), then some of the time-dependent terms in formulas \eqref{pnumber} and \eqref{momentum} may vanish even if the equation of motion for the perturbations is linear (i.e., if there are no terms with $\chi_{\pm,n}$, $\psi_{\pm,n}$, $\varrho_{\pm,nk}$ and $\theta_{\pm,nk}$ in formulas \eqref{pnumber} and \eqref{momentum}).
 This happens when a perturbation consists of just the plane waves $\sim e^{\pm i(\gamma_{n}t-\vec k_{n}\vec x)}$.
 However, the contributions of the terms with $\chi_{+,n}$, which are of the same order as the other time-independent terms $\sim\alpha^{2}$, are missed in such a case.
 This example will be discussed in the next section.